top of page

 The EU’s ‘Economic Bazooka’ and Retaliation Risk

-European leaders have openly discussed deploying their Anti-Coercion Instrument—sometimes referred to as the EU’s economic bazooka—which could authorize retaliatory measures totaling more than $100 billion.
+European leaders have openly discussed deploying their Anti-Coercion Instrument—sometimes referred to as the EU’s economic bazooka.
+This could authorize retaliatory measures totaling more than $100 billion.

 “It could be devastating.
 This would increase tariffs substantially on some of our biggest companies.”